DragRedSim/docker-clrmamepro/README.md

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the Picard docker container with the following command:
+Launch the CLRMamePro docker container with the following command:

 ```shell
 docker run -d \